gmmorgan/CleanDataProject/README.md

 ```r
 chopped$Subject = factor(chopped$Subject)
 ```
+## Save the tidy data.
-Create my tidy data by aggregating the measured data across _Subject_ and _Activity of the _"chopped"_ data, calculating the means.
+Create my tidy data by aggregating the measured data across _Subject_ and _Activity_ of the _"chopped"_ data, calculating the means.
 It is written as a file _"tidy_data.txt"_ in the working directory.

 ```r